basonjui/CICV/README.md

 # CICV

-COVID-19 Information Center of Vietnam
+CICV is abbreviation for **COVID-19 Information Center of Vietnam**.

+It is a simple web app that seeks to deliver to you the latest news and statistics regarding the ongoing COVID-19 pandemic around the world and in Vietnam.

 https://cicv.herokuapp.com

 ## Summary

-CICV seeks to deliver to you the latest news and statistics regarding the ongoing COVID-19 pandemic around the world and in Vietnam.

 The app is built with **Express.js**, **JavaScript**, and **Pug** templating engine.